 Dr. Frank Drygala

-Senior Scientist, Vice President ANB
+Senior Scientist, Vice President ANB (Berlin, Germany / Bogor, Indonesia)

 Joerg Mehnert, MSc

-Wildlife Biologist, President ANB, Creative & Financial Management
+Wildlife Biologist, President ANB, Administration

 Indonesia

-Prof. Gono Semiadi; Ir Wirdateti MSc, National Research and Innovation Agency (BRIN), Bogor
+Prof. Gono Semiadi + Ir Wirdateti MSc, National Research and Innovation Agency (BRIN), Bogor

-Inge Tielen MSc, Director Life Science; Bertie Ferns MSc, Conservation Breeding Manager, Cikananga Wildlife Center, Java Barat
+Bertie Ferns MSc, Conservation Breeding Manager, Cikananga Wildlife Center, Java Barat

-Nursyamsi, Sub Section BKSDA Bawean Island; Rahim Abdul, Ranger BKSDA; Arkam, Local Conservationist, Bawean Island
+Nursyamsi, Sub Section BKSDA Bawean Island + Rahim Abdul, Ranger BKSDA + Arkam, Local Conservationist, Bawean Island

 Dr. Ragil Ardyra, Veterinary, Bawean Island